The Frankenstein Syndrome

 The Frankenstein Syndrome (originally titled The Prometheus Project) is a 2010 American science fiction-horror film written and directed by Sean Tretta.
 Scott Anthony Leet stars as a murdered security guard who is reanimated by a research institute in the tradition of Mary Shelley's novel Frankenstein.
 It showed in film festivals in 2010 and then was released directly to DVD.

 Plot

-Researchers conduct secret and illegal experiments using stem cells.
-The researchers accidentally discover a serum derived from these stem cells capable of reviving dead cellular tissue.
-When a security guard, David Doyle, threatens to sue the research company and wants to leave the project, he is promptly murdered and used as a test subject.
+Researchers are conducting secret and illegal experiments with stem cells.
+They accidentally discover a serum derived from these stem cells that is capable of reviving dead cellular tissue.
+When a security guard named David Doyle threatens to sue the research company and wishes to leave the project, he is promptly murdered and used as a test subject.

 David returns to life but, in the style of The Reanimator, David is not the same man he once was.
-Not only is his personality and memory changed, but he is seen to have acquired psychic and telekinetic powers, as well as increased strength and aggression.
+Not only are his personality and memory changed, but he is seen to have acquired psychic and telekinetic powers, as well as increased strength and aggression.
 David begins to act out against the researchers, who all at once are his captors, murderers, and creators.